This post contains affiliate links.

 Grated Pecorino Romano

 This is an Italian cheese produced mostly on the island of Sardinia.
 It is an ancient cheese believed to have been eaten by the Roman army over 2,000 years ago.
-It is a hard, sharp, salty, sheep milk’s cheese often used grated.
-Pecorino means “sheep” in Italian, so there is no cheating with the production process of pecorino romano.
+It is a hard, sharp, salty sheep milk cheese often used grated.
+Pecorino means โsheepโ in Italian, so there is no cheating with the production process of pecorino romano.
 Pecorino romano cheese can definitely be used as a cotija substitute, especially in pasta dishes.
-Just don’t tell your guests that their taco cheese is Italian.
+Just donโt tell your guests that their taco cheese is Italian.

 Ricotta Salata

-This is a variation of ricotta cheese that is salted and aged.
-It has a crumbly texture and a mild, salty flavor, making it a suitable Cotija alternative for salads, pasta, and more.
+This is a salted and aged ricotta cheese variation.
+It has a crumbly texture and a mild, salty flavor, making it a suitable Cotija alternative for salads and pasta, though the flavor is decidedly different.

 Panela Cheese